Dodgers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.
+- In six games as the favorite over the last 10 matchups, the Dodgers have a record of 5-1.

-- In their previous 10 matchups with a total posted by oddsmakers, the Dodgers and their opponents are 6-4-0 when it comes to hitting the over.
+- When it comes to hitting the over, the Dodgers and their opponents are 6-4-0 in their last 10 games with a total.

-- The Dodgers' previous 10 games have not had a runline posted by sportsbooks.
-The average over/under established by bookmakers in Los Angeles' past three games has been 9.3, a run during which the Dodgers and their opponents have hit the over each time.
+- Sportsbooks have not set a spread for any of the Dodgers' last 10 games.
+The average over/under set by oddsmakers in Los Angeles' past four games has been 9.4, a stretch during which the Dodgers and their opponent have hit the over each time.

 Dodgers Betting Records & Stats

-- The Dodgers have been victorious in eight, or 53.3%, of the 15 contests they have been chosen as underdogs in this season.

-- This season, Los Angeles has won eight of its 15 games, or 53.3%, when it's the underdog by at least -110 on the moneyline.

-- The Dodgers have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.
+- The Dodgers have an implied moneyline win probability of 55.6% in this matchup.

-- Los Angeles and its opponents have gone over the total this season in 54 of its 95 opportunities.
+- Los Angeles has played in 96 games with over/under set, and have combined with opponents to go over the total 55 times (55-36-5).

-- The Dodgers are 6-7-0 against the spread in their 13 games that had a posted line this season.
+- The Dodgers have a 6-7-0 record against the spread this season (covering 46.2% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!